Flatbed Shipping Services

 A removable gooseneck trailer (RGN) is a specialized lowered flatbed trailer that’s used for hauling loads up to 12 feet tall.
 The neck of this trailer arches so that it becomes a ramp when it is lowered, allowing the front tires of equipment to be driven or pulled onto the deck.
 RGNs are frequently used for heavy machinery like bulldozers and industrial equipment.

 Extendable Flatbeds are also known as flatbed stretch trailers.
-Though an extendable RGN is more common for loads that are too long for transporting on a standard flatbed trailer, the extendable flatbed is a potential solution.
+Though an extendable RGN is more common for freight that is too long for transporting on a standard flatbed trailer, the extendable flatbed is a potential solution.

-A Conestoga® trailer is a flatbed trailer with a rolling tarp system that can cover the trailer quickly.
-It’s used to ship crane or side-loaded freight that need to be covered and protected.
+A Conestoga® trailer is a flatbed trailer with a rolling tarp system that can cover it quickly.
+It’s used to ship crane or side-loaded freight that needs to be covered and protected.

 Curtainside trailers are designed for freight that requires side-unloading but needs to be protected from the elements.
 They can be a dry box with tarp sides or a flatbed with a frame of squared ribs supporting a tarp.
 These types of trailers are commonly used for shipping windows and doors, lumber, piping, building materials and metal products.

-Get a freight quote and schedule flatbed delivery online or call 844-894-9461 for help determining the best equipment for your situation.
+To get a freight quote and schedule flatbed delivery, or for help determining the best equipment for your situation, call 877-279-8090.